 Another, perhaps more realistic, solution is to carve out niches for the activities that cause clutter to accumulate.
 Morning-coffee materials always spread out across the kitchen?
 Set up a breakfast station.
 Piles of old mail threatening to submerge your office?
 Put a wastebasket by the door.
 Then add some character so these nooks feel pleasant, not utilitarian.

-On the following pages, I tidied up six clutter-prone spaces in my 800-square-foot Logan Circle apartment, then asked local professional organizer Erin Rooney Doland to evaluate how I did.
+Below, I tidied up six clutter-prone spaces in my 800-square-foot Logan Circle apartment, then asked local professional organizer Erin Rooney Doland to evaluate how I did.
 She pointed out both the highlights and the shortfalls and offered tips, tricks, and tools you can use to manage the things you don’t want banished to the dustbin.

 1. Bookshelf Minibar